- Content Ops

 Sounds great, right?
-I wish it was easy too.
+I wish it were easy too.

 If you’ve ever hired even one writer, you know how difficult it is to find a good one.

-Now imagine evaluating and testing thousands of candidates, hiring 125, realizing that not everyone is as great as they presented themselves so you end up 45.
+Now imagine evaluating and testing thousands of candidates, hiring 125, and realizing that not everyone is as great as they presented themselves, so you end up with 45.
 You keep a team of 45 superstars.
 This is exactly what we did.

 How it all started

 Workello started as ContentDistribution.com, a content agency.